Protesters led by influential cleric gather in Islamabad, demand PM Khan’s resignation

 Khan and his party has ruled out his resignation but showed readiness to accept any other demand to improve election system or system of governance.

 The protest comes as the government struggles to lift up the faltering economy of the country.
-(AGENCIES)
+(PTI)

 Editorial